the-red-herring/SimpleCalculator/README.md

 `npm i`
 to install necessary packages.
 * `npm run serve` will start the front end server locally.
-* it may be necessary to start the back end server first prior to the front end server if you find there are console errors popping up in the front end build.
 * if your backend server runs locally on a different port than 44325 (or is hosted elsewhere) then it will be necessary to change the proxy target in the vue.config.js file to match the address of where your project runs to run the development build and avoid CORS issues.